ehrrsn7/procedural-programming/cs/Unit-0/README.md

 ## Programs

 There are many computer languages, each enabling the programmer to write a computer program.
-In this class, we will be using the Java language developed by James Gosling in the mid-1990’s.
-A  Java program consists of two parts: the import statements and the class with methods.
-The import statements describe what tools will be used in the program and the methods contain the recipes themselves.
+In this class, we will be using the C# language developed by Microsoft in the early 2000s.
+A  C# program consists of two parts: the using directives and the methods inside a class.
+The using directives describe what tools will be used in the program and the methods contain the recipes themselves.
 The methods consist of individual instructions called statements:

 <table>
 <thead>